 Forest harvesting results in abrupt habitat change.
-While harvesting occurs exclusively in upland coniferous and deciduous forest types, these habitat types may be in association with peatlands occupied by woodland caribou.
-However, high-quality woodland caribou habitat consists of a mosaic of mature upland coniferous forest types and peatland complexes.
+While harvesting occurs exclusively in upland coniferous and deciduous forest types, these habitat types may be adjacent to or near peatlands occupied by woodland caribou.
+High-quality woodland caribou habitat consists of a mosaic of mature upland coniferous forest types and peatland complexes.
 Harvested upland forest may result in barriers to movement between seasonal use areas, reduction in dispersal areas and concentration of caribou populations which may result in increased mortality due to predation.